Getting a New Perspective

 A coffee table which may now be too large for your downsized space can be repurposed to hold the TV in place of a larger entertainment center.

 Don’t be afraid to reconfigure furniture pieces.
-Using only specific parts of a larger piece or rearranging its components may allow it to better fit your space and needs.
+Using only specific parts of a larger piece or rearranging its components may allow it to better fit into your space and needs.
 A smaller section of the entertainment center can be separated and kept to contain office equipment or other supplies.
 Your large bed may fit in your space with the headboard but without the footboard.
 Stacking (and securely fastening) two small dressers will take up less floor space but provide the same amount of storage.

 Repurposing goes beyond furniture pieces.
 Carpets can be cut down into area rugs, blinds can be trimmed to fit smaller windows, and curtains or drapes can be shortened and the extra fabric can be used for throw pillows or table runners.
 When space is limited, rooms can serve more than their traditional purpose.
 A corner in the bedroom, which was just for sleeping, can now house a small desk for writing or bill paying.
 A closet designed to hang clothes can now contain a dresser for folded items.